 Answer: There are government guidelines about duration of exposure to help guide risk management policy making in general, for most risks.
-Two different agencies have standards that are relevant here, EPA and ATSDR.
+Two different agencies have standards that are relevant here, the EPA and the Agency for Toxic Substances and Disease Registry (ATSDR).
 In the ranges given below, the shorter term number is ATSDR's: